 Syphilis is a sexually transmitted disease that can lead to a variety of severe symptoms if left untreated.
 Syphilis is caused by a spirochaete (corkscrew-shaped bacterium) named Treponema pallidum.
 This organism lives only in human beings and is usually spread during intimate sexual activity.

 If left untreated, syphilis typically progresses through three stages: (1) primary, (2) secondary, and (3) tertiary, or late.
-A usually prolonged latent period, characterized by the total absence of symptoms, occurs between the second and third stages.
+A usually prolonged latent period, characterised by the total absence of symptoms, occurs between the second and third stages.

 Primary syphilis develops 10 days to three months after infection.
 It begins as a small, red pimple at the site of infection.
 This pimple develops into a sore called a chancre.
 The chancre is usually painless and may go unnoticed.
 It disappears within six weeks.

 Secondary syphilis begins about a week to six months after the chancre disappears.
-Chiefly a rash characterizes this stage.
+Chiefly a rash characterises this stage.
 The rash may appear on many parts of the body, especially the soles of the feet and the palms.
 The patient may also experience such symptoms as fever, headache, and hair loss.
 The symptoms may be mild and may again go unnoticed, and they disappear within several weeks.

 In the later period, infection can only be detected by a blood test.
 If the disease still goes untreated, late syphilis may occur at any time during the rest of the patient’s life.
 In this final stage, the spirochaete may attack the brain, heart, skin, bones, and spinal cord, causing blindness, deafness, mental illness, heart failure, paralysis, and bone deformities.